Making Vitamix ice cream is easier than you think. I provide some basic guidelines on how to get started and what ice cream ingredients to use.

 For me ice cream falls in its own food group.
 The food group that will forever stay in my paleo food pyramid.
 This doesn’t mean that I overindulge in the commercially made sugary kind.
 I make my own paleo friendly ice cream at home and put whatever I want inside.

 I know that when it comes to making ice cream at home, most of us give up on the idea as soon as we hear the words ‘churn by hand’ or ‘get your ice cream maker ready’ (ps.
 I don’t own one).
 BUT, not knowing what ‘churning’ is or not having an ice cream maker shouldn’t stop you.
-If you have a high-performance blender like Vitamix, you can make gorgeous, guilt free ice cream in no time.
-Here is the lowdown!
+If you have a high-performance blender like Vitamix, you can make gorgeous, guilt-free ice cream in no time.

-To make ice cream, or ice cream like dessert and sorbet in a Vitamix or another high-speed blender you need three key ingredients.
+To make ice cream or similar dessert and sorbet in a Vitamix or another high-speed blender you need three key ingredients.

 1. Something icy such as frozen bananas, frozen berries, frozen yoghurt, ice cubes, frozen coconut milk and so on.

 2. Some liquid – not a lot but just enough to get the blending started, and often to add some creaminess.
 Most of the time it will be some kind of milk, yoghurt or cream.
 Coconut water, regular water and juice can also be used.

 3. Flavours & textures – unsweetened cacao powder, vanilla, cinnamon, mint, sweeteners (dates, honey, coconut sugar, brown rice syrup), berries, citrus juice, nut butters, coconut butter, chocolate chips, coconut flakes, chopped nuts, seeds, superfood powders, and even some flavoured liqueurs (OMG!).